Culture of Japan: Literature

-Early works of Japanese literature were heavily influenced by cultural contact with China and Chinese literature, often written in Classical Chinese.
-Eventually, Japanese literature developed into a separate style in its own right as Japanese writers began writing their own works about Japan.
-The Tale of Genji, written by Murasaki Shikibu during the Heian period, is known worldwide as a unique Japanese literature.
-Since Japan reopened its ports to Western trading and diplomacy in the 19th century, Western and Eastern literature have strongly affected each other and continue to do so.
+Early works of Japanese literature were heavily influenced by cultural contact with the Chinese Empire and Classical Chinese literature, often written in Classical Chinese (Kanbun) or utilizing Chinese characters for their phonetic properties.
+Eventually, classical Japanese literature developed into a distinct aesthetic style in its own right as court writers began utilizing unique phonetic syllabaries, particularly Hiragana, to compose native works like waka poetry and prose narratives.
+The Tale of Genji, written by the court lady Murasaki Shikibu during the peak of the Heian period, is recognized worldwide as a masterpiece of unique Japanese vernacular prose and is frequently cited as the world's first psychological novel.
+Since the Bakumatsu era, when the island nation reopened its treaty ports to Western maritime trade and diplomacy in the 19th century, Western and Eastern literary movements such as naturalism, realism, and modernist prose, have strongly affected each other through cross-cultural translations and continue to do so in contemporary global comparative literature.